 Hue, the capital of imperial Vietnam for 143 years, shines with the glories of the old times.
-The city has a peculiar kind of conservative beauty and slow paced life style.
-Emperors’ tombs, Imperial Citadel, historic relics, beautiful beaches to poetic Perfume River, Dong Ba Market, Thien Mu Pagoda – Hue is just like a hidden gem of Central Vietnam where you can forget the flow of time.
+The city has a peculiar kind of conservative beauty and a slow-paced lifestyle.
+Emperors’ tombs, Imperial Citadel, historic relics, beautiful beaches poetic Perfume River, Dong Ba Market, Thien Mu Pagoda – Hue is just like a hidden gem of Central Vietnam where you can forget the flow of time.
 And these are just the most obvious things to do in Hue, just a scratch of what this beautiful city can offer.

-Built from 1804 and finished in 1833 by King Minh Mang, the Imperial Citadel is consisted of 147 structures inside Imperial City.
+Built in 1804 and finished in 1833 by King Minh Mang, the Imperial Citadel consisted of 147 structures inside Imperial City.
 The innermost enclosure belonged to the imperial family, called ‘Purple Forbidden City’, built based on Forbidden City in Beijing.

-When step inside this city, you’ll feel that you’ve entered an entire different world.
-Not only refine architecture you’ll admire as you walk around but also the green moat, carved gates, solemn royal pavilions and few museums on the grounds.
+When stepping inside this city, you’ll feel that you’ve entered an entirely different world.
+Not only refine architecture you’ll admire as you walk around but also the green moat, carved gates, solemn royal pavilions, and few museums on the grounds.

 Remember to get a guide to show you around and not miss the interesting pieces of history and culture at this heritage.

 *Admission fee: 150,000VND/guest

 Sited on Ha Khe Hill, Thien Mu Pagoda is about 5km west of Hue City Center.
 When looked at from afar, the seven-tier chedi overlooking the poetic Huong River (Perfume River) creates such a solemn and beautiful sight of a spiritual construction adorned by a peaceful backdrop of nature.